-In this super simple tutorial I’m going to show you just how easy it is to make your own hand lettered drink coasters.
+In this super simple tutorial I’m going to show you just how easy it is to make your own hand lettered drink coaster (or two!).
 Plus, it even includes a free download!

 One of the cool parts about purchasing a home from previous owners is definitely all of the neat, little “treasures” that you’ll find that have been left behind.
 For example, a few weeks back I was cleaning and decorating above my newly painted kitchen cabinets and I found these tropical drink coasters.